zm4k/pom-cli/README.md

 # pom.pl
-Pomodoro timer for the command line
+Simple Pomodoro timer for the command line.